boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

     --requirements "$PYTHON_ROOT/requirements.txt"
 ```

-The patched SmartRedis Python client must still be installed separately from its source repository.
+The patched SmartRedis Python client and SmartSim must still be installed separately from the source steps in `extra4SmartSim.sh`.

 For ordinary development builds, continue using `requirements.in`.